-A firewall should be used by everyone.
-Whether it's the free home version to secure your home network or the business version for your company.
-There are different ways to run it.
-On the one hand there are the UTM and SG boxes, virtual appliances, cloud-images and the software version for your own hardware.
-In this contribution, I would like to comment briefly on three different options.
-After that, you should know which version of the deployment is right for you.
+Everyone should have a firewall in place.
+Whether the free Home version to secure the home network, or the Business version for the company.
+There are several ways to run them.
+On the one hand, there are the UTM and SG boxes, virtual appliances, cloud images and the software variant for your own hardware.
+In this post, I would like to briefly discuss three different options.
+After that, you should know which variant of deployment is right for you.

-Sophos, or Astaro in the past, is having a hard time with naming there products, and it also seems as if they are not sure where it will lead.
+Sophos, or Astaro as it used to be, is having a hard time with product names, and it also seems like they themselves aren’t sure where this is going yet.

-The devices used to be called "Astaro Security Gateway" (ASG) and, after the acquisition of Sophos, they were now called "Sophos UTM" and, most recently,"Sophos Security Gateway" (SG).
+The devices used to be called “Astaro Security Gateway” (ASG), then “Sophos UTM” after the acquisition of Sophos, and currently “Sophos Security Gateway” (SG).

-Also for modules such as "Web Security" or "Web Protection", only the name is the difference.
-Whether it's Astaro, Sophos, UTM or SG on the box, the system is always the same.
+Even with the modules like “Web Security” or “Web Protection” only the name is the difference.
+Whether the box says Astaro, Sophos, UTM or SG, the system is always the same.

-The Sophos hardware version is available as a small box or 19" rack solution.
-The devices differ in performance and are suitable for small companies with one employee up to large companies with 5000 employees.
+The Sophos hardware variant is available as a small box or as a 19″ rack solution.
+The devices differ in performance and are suitable for small companies with one employee, up to large companies with 5000 employees.

 There are currently (as of January 2015) 19 different boxes from Sophos.
-There are 7 UTMs and 14 from the SG series.
-In my opinion, buying a new UTM doesn't make any sense anymore.
+Of these, 7 are UTMs and 14 are from the SG series.
+Buying a new UTM no longer makes sense in my opinion.
 The SGs are priced the same, but offer more performance.
-The UTMs remain in our shop for the time being, however, so that customers can obtain licenses or replace a defective UTM in the cluster.
+However, the UTMs will remain in our store for the time being so that customers can obtain licenses or replace a defective UTM in the cluster.

 This leaves 14 different Sophos SG models.
-To choose a model, you have to ask yourself two questions:
+To decide on a model, you need to ask yourself two questions:

 - How many users or devices are behind the firewall?

 - Which modules do I want to license?